 Our yellow mustard powder is ground from organically cultivated Brassica alba seeds.
 Besides its use in culinary applications, yellow mustard seed powder can also be employed for its wellness supporting qualities.
 Various traditional herbal practices utilize the spice both internally and externally for its healthful properties ranging from botanical infusions to foot soaks and herbal baths.
 Greek physician Dioscorides first described a topical mustard plaster almost two thousand years ago and it remains a popular folk remedy today.

-Brassica alba is an herbaceous perennial with simple, alternating leaves, and flowers with four free sepals, four alternating petals, and two short and four long free stamens.
+Yellow mustard seeds are an herbaceous perennial with simple, alternating leaves, and flowers with four free sepals, four alternating petals, and two short and four long free stamens.
 The plant is a member of the Cruciferae, or cabbage family, and has similar traits to some of the other members.
 Distinguishing features of yellow mustard, sometimes referred to as white mustard, include bright yellow flowers and fruit pods that are horizontal, hairy, ribbed, and swollen around the seeds.

 Mustard seeds have an extensive history steeped in folklore and are cited in several ancient religious texts.
 It is hypothesized that the Romans were the first to use mustard seed as a condiment.
 The Roman civilization would blend crushed mustard seeds with must (fermenting grape juice) to make a sauce.
 It makes sense then, that the word mustard is said to come from the Latin phrase “mustem ardens” which translates to “burning must”.